nthomasCUBE/plantSUMOtar/README.md

 # plantSUMOtar

-Containing various scripts to analyse SUMOlyation targets in plants.
+The following projects contains a R Shiny workbench to study and compare the outputs of various SUMOlyation tools (manuscript in preparation).